microsoft/Snip-Insights/Installation.md

 From there, select the C# project file `SnipInsight.csproj`.
 You should now be able to build and run the solution.

 The next step to test the AI features is to generate API keys for each AI service (listed below).
-Go to the the [Azure portal](https://ms.portal.azure.com/), create an account or login if you already have one and generate API keys for each functionality you want to use.
+Go to the [Azure portal](https://ms.portal.azure.com/), create an account or login if you already have one and generate API keys for each functionality you want to use.

 To add the keys to Snip-Insights, Build and Start the application.
-Once running, click/tap the Settings icon in the toolbar.
-Scroll down until you find the "Cognitive Services, Enable AI assistance" toggle, and toggle it to the On position.
+Once running, click/tap the **Settings** icon in the toolbar.
+Scroll down until you find the "Cognitive Services, Enable AI assistance" toggle, and toggle it to the **On** position.
 You should now see the Insight Service Keys section.

 - Entity Search - Create new Entity Search Cognitive Service.
 Once created, you can display the keys.
 Select one and paste into "Settings"
-- Image Analysis - In Azure, create a **Computer Vision API ** Cognitive Service and use it's key.
+- Image Analysis - In Azure, create a **Computer Vision API ** Cognitive Service and use its key.
-- Image Search - In Azure, create a **Bing Search v7 API** Cognitive Service and use it's key.
+- Image Search - In Azure, create a **Bing Search v7 API** Cognitive Service and use its key.
 - Text Recognition - You can use the same key as used in Image Analysis.
 Both Image Analysis and Text Recognition use Computer Vision API.
 - Translator - Use the **Translator Text API** Cognitive Service.
 - Content Moderator - Use the **Content Moderator API** Cognitive Service.